-The use of vague languages, such as “familiar with” or “participated in,” could imply the candidate didn’t actually work on the project or they simply assisted in some way, courtesy to a LinkedIn research (This Business Insider article has 36 words and phrases you should never include on your résumé).
+The use of vague languages, such as “familiar with” or “participated in,” could imply the candidate didn’t actually work on the project, or they assisted in some way, courtesy to a LinkedIn research (This Business Insider article has 36 words and phrases you should never include on your résumé).

-There’s an old and probably overused saying among marketers which is that people hear what they see.
+There’s an old and probably overused saying among marketers: people hear what they see.
 Inappropriate and unprofessional photos on your social media touchpoints can raise a red flag to recruiters.
 They often portray you in an unprofessional light.

-A job seeker is far more likely to make an impression with employers if she or he has a professional, high-quality photo.
+A job seeker is far more likely to make an impression with employers if they have a professional, high-quality photo.
 The solution is simple: Get dressed up and hire a good photographer, says Ismael Wrixen, CEO, FE International.

-In my journey to find the top 10% of entry-level job seekers and match them to jobs that have prospects for career progression, personal development, and economic prosperity, I have read thousands of resumes.
-I have seen the good, the bad and the very ugly ones.
+In my journey to find the top 10% of entry-level job seekers and match them to jobs with prospects for career progression, personal development, and economic prosperity, I have read thousands of resumes.
+I have seen the good, the bad, and the hideous ones.

 A CareerBuilder survey found that 58% of all resumes have a typo of some form.
-Resumes with grammatical errors, spelling mistakes or poor formatting indicate that you lack attention to details.
-While some people may want to argue that it is human to make mistakes, many hiring managers have a very strong opinion about this matter; almost to the point, and often to the point that one single typo is an automatic veto.
+Resumes with grammatical errors, spelling mistakes, or poor formatting indicate that you lack attention to detail.
+While some people may want to argue that it is human to make mistakes, many hiring managers have a solid opinion about this matter; almost to the point, and often to the point that one single typo is an automatic veto.

 Why?
 Because how you do anything is how you do everything, the logic goes: if a candidate does not pay attention in getting his or her tenses right, where else will he or she show the same lack of discipline?